 These people start saying things in the chat box after their take back is denied.
 You can break this down further into Good and Bad talkers.
 A Good Talker will say “It was a mouse slip, I was trying to castle” while a Bad Talker might say something like “Is that the only way you can win?” (or something worse).
-A talker who attempts verbal abuse and refuses to move becomes the Terrorist (see below).
+A talker who attempts verbal abuse and refuses to move becomes The Terror (see below).

 These people just exit the game without doing or saying anything.
 While most websites have a 2 to 3 minute timer that will offer you the chance to “claim victory,” these people are likely the most numerous of the bad personalities.
 Sometimes, when a Runner has 4+ minutes out of a 5 minute game, they will log back in, make a move, and log back out, just to keep the “Claim” Victory” timer going.
 When they do this, they turn into the “Hostage Taker” (see below).

-Likes to send you repeated draw offers because somehow, in their mind only, your denial of their take back request (or their bad move) means the game should not end in a draw.
+Likes to send you repeated draw offers because somehow, in their mind only, your denial of their take back request (or their bad move) means the game should now end in a draw.
 They feel the game is now “unfair” and feel obtaining a draw will level things out.

 The Hostage Taker